ylsdamxssjxxdd/eva/stable-diffusion.cpp/README.md

 - Full CUDA, Metal, Vulkan and SYCL backend for GPU acceleration.
 - Can load ckpt, safetensors and diffusers models/checkpoints.
 Standalone VAEs models
     - No need to convert to `.ggml` or `.gguf` anymore!
-- Flash Attention for memory usage optimization (only cpu for now)
+- Flash Attention for memory usage optimization
 - Original `txt2img` and `img2img` mode
 - Negative prompt
 - [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) style tokenizer (not all the features, only token weighting for now)